bucketco/bucket-javascript-sdk/FEEDBACK.md

 Examples of a HTML-form that collects the relevant data can be found in [feedback.html](./example/feedback/feedback.html) and [feedback.jsx](./example/feedback/feedback.jsx).

-Once you have the feedback data, pass it along to `bucket.feedback()`:
+Once you have collected the feedback data, pass it along to `bucket.feedback()`:

 ```javascript
 bucket.feedback({